lawful-hit/alx-low_level_programming/0x09-static_libraries/README.md

-A directory about static libraries in C programming language
+A file about static libraries in C programming